elixirschool/elixirschool/README.md

 Elixir School is powered by Phoenix and [NimblePublisher](https://github.com/dashbitco/nimble_publisher), a publishing engine that supports Markdown formatting.
 If you're familiar with Phoenix & NimblePublisher then you're ready to go, if you aren't don't fret we're here to help!

 1. We need to create the file for our article.
 Blog posts live in the `posts/` directory.
-Our filename will need to confirm to the `YYYY-MM-DD-name-separated-with-hyphens.md` pattern.
+Our filename will need to conform to the `YYYY-MM-DD-name-separated-with-hyphens.md` pattern.

 2. After opening the new file in our favorite editor we need to add some metadata to the top of it: